unswimmingduck/End2End_Driving/README.md

 ### install depencies
 $ pip install -r requirement.txt
 ```
-### 2.2 Simuulator
+### 2.2 Simulator
 &emsp;&emsp; In this project, I choose Gym-Donkey as the simulator.
 If you want to get more detail, you can [click here](https://github.com/tawnkramer/gym-donkeycar) to get more information.

-&emsp;&emsp; Firstly, we should download simulator binaries in: https://github.com/tawnkramer/gym-donkeycar/releases.
+&emsp;&emsp; Firstly, we should download **simulator binaries** in https://github.com/tawnkramer/gym-donkeycar/releases.
 You could choose the right version depending on your computer and unzip to your file.

 &emsp;&emsp; Secondly, we should install the gym and gym_donkey lib.
 ```